Esri/Imagery-Apps/README.md

-# Sentinel-Explorer
+# Explorer-Apps
-Sentinel Explorer App similar to Landsat Explorer
+The repository contains the source code of Landsat Explorer and Sentinel Explorer.